pub struct Problem<O> {

 Wrapper around problems defined by users.

-Keeps track of how many times methods such as apply
+Keeps track of how many times methods such as apply, cost, gradient, jacobian,

 a solver to the next.